skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 Leslie Wauguespack expands on these ideas and applies them to software systems in [Thriving System Theory and Metaphor Driven Modeling](http://amzn.to/2iA2By4).

-Wholeness can be evaluated using the following properties:
+Wholeness in systems can be evaluated using the following properties:

 1. Levels of Scale -> Stepwise Refinement
 2. Strong Centers -> Cohesion